Kot-r/petsim-images/README.md

 > Recent Changes:
 > - Support for much more collections other than pets!
 > - Auto-retry logic to prevent image loss while download (limited to 10, image missing after download wave = outage)

+NOTE: Please do not use raw.githubusercontent.com to get images to avoid rate limits & excessive usage!
+I recommend using other services that cache images on their services instead!